Upper Division RN to BSN Program (Englewood Cliffs Campus)

 NU-404.
 Psychiatric-Mental Health Nursing.
 5 Credits.

 This course focuses on the use of the nursing process to provide care for individuals, families and aggregates with alterations in mental health.
 Pluralistic factors as well as medication therapy are integrated.
 Strategies to promote mental-health are discussed.
 Nursing care of clients with acute and chronic alterations in psychological functioning are stressed.
 Clinical experiences are provided in psychiatric-mental health agencies in selected health care and community settings.
-Prerequisites: PS-235 SO-121 NU-315.
+Prerequisites: 3 COURSES PS-235, SO-121, NU-315.

 NU-414.
 Nursing Care for Children and Adolescents.
 5 Credits.

 The nursing process is used as a framework to provide care for children and adolescents with physical and psychological alterations in health.
 Pluralistic factors including nutrition and medication therapy are integrated.
 Strategies to promote health as well as developmental needs and problems are discussed.
 Normal family functioning and the impact of illness on the family are explored.
 College laboratory and clinical experiences in selected health care settings.
-Prerequisites: PS-235 NU-308 NU-325.
+Prerequisites: 3 COURSES FROM PS-235, NU-308, NU-325.

 NU-416.
 Social Justice Ethics and Health Care.
 3 Credits.